Antoni Gaudí: Neo-Gothic period

-Gaudí received his next commission from a clergyman who had been a boyhood friend in his native Reus.
-When he was appointed bishop of Astorga, Joan Baptista Grau i Vallespinós asked Gaudí to design a new episcopal palace for the city, as the previous building had caught fire.
+Gaudí received his next commission from a clergyman who had been a boyhood friend in Reus.
+When appointed bishop of Astorga, Joan Baptista Grau i Vallespinós asked Gaudí to design an episcopal palace for the city, as the previous building had burned.
 Constructed between 1889 and 1915, in a neo-Gothic style with four cylindrical towers, it was surrounded by a moat.
-The stone with which it was built (grey granite from the El Bierzo area) is in harmony with its surroundings, particularly with the cathedral in its immediate vicinity, as well as with the natural landscape, which in late 19th-century Astorga was more visible than today.
+The stone (grey granite from the El Bierzo area) is in harmony with its surroundings, particularly with the cathedral in its immediate vicinity, as well as with the natural landscape, which in late 19th-century Astorga was more visible.
 The porch has three large flared arches, built of ashlar and separated by sloping buttresses.
 The structure is supported by columns with decorated capitals and by ribbed vaults on pointed arches, and topped with Mudejar-style merlons.
 Gaudí resigned from the project in 1893, at the death of Bishop Grau, due to disagreements with the Chapter, and it was finished in 1915 by Ricardo García Guereta.
 It currently houses a museum about the Way of Saint James, which passes through Astorga.

 Another of Gaudí's projects outside of Catalonia was the Casa de los Botines, in León (1891–1894), commissioned by Simón Fernández Fernández and Mariano Andrés Luna, textile merchants from León, who were recommended Gaudí by Eusebi Güell, with whom they did business.
-Gaudí's project was an impressive neo-Gothic style building, which bears his unmistakable modernista imprint.
+Gaudí's project was a neo-Gothic style building, which bears his unmistakable modernista imprint.
 The building was used to accommodate offices and textile shops on the lower floors, as well as apartments on the upper floors.
 It was constructed with walls of solid limestone.
 The building is flanked by four cylindrical turrets surmounted by slate spires, and surrounded by an area with an iron grille.
 The Gothic façade style, with its cusped arches, has a clock and a sculpture of Saint George and the Dragon, the work of Llorenç Matamala.
 As of 2010 it was the headquarters of the Caja España.